 Accurate capacity planning that ERP systems enable will lead to better utilization of machines and labor.

-An ERP for Supply Chain Management helps companies assure the firm promised date and deliver on (or before) the promised data.
+An ERP for Supply Chain Management helps companies assure the firm promised date and deliver on (or before) the promised date.
 ERP helps provide relevant information to the Customer promptly.
 The clarity in communication and promptness in delivering products and services leads to increased customer satisfaction and repeat & referral orders.

-In a Cloud ERP, the ERP Vendor manages Cloud based ERP, both software and hardware.
+In a Cloud ERP, the ERP Vendor manages Cloud-based ERP, both software and hardware.
 The Customer can configure the ERP Software to meet their business requirements.
 There is limited flexibility in customizing the application to meet the unique business processes.
 In some cases, the Customer will need to modify their business processes to suit the operations supported by ERP.

 The main benefits of Cloud ERP are reduction in cost and complexity of managing the IT Infrastructure.
 Irrespective of Cloud or On-premise ERP, the key is to understand the critical business requirements and ensure that the ERP system that you choose can quickly meet those requirements.